leopard618/EagilinsED_PCB-Design-Agent/IMPLEMENTATION_PLAN.md

 # Full PCB Design Workflow Implementation Plan

-This document outlines the complete implementation plan for extending the WayNe PCB Assistant to cover the **entire PCB design lifecycle** - from schematic creation to manufacturing outputs.
+This document outlines the complete implementation plan for extending the EagilinsED PCB Assistant to cover the **entire PCB design lifecycle** - from schematic creation to manufacturing outputs.

 ---